 The Pre-feasibility study results (discussed below) highlighted the economic strength of the Castelo de Sonhos project ("CDS").
 Permitting activities continue to be undertaken to advance the CDS project to production.
-The Company made major strides in advancing its permits at CDS including in 2023 the submission of all reports and studies required for the LP (see below) and in November 2023 a public hearing regarding the adequacy of the LP was held.
-Efforts in 2024 will continue to focus on advancing CDS's permitting.
+The Company made major strides in advancing its permits at CDS including in 2023 the submission of all reports and studies required for the LP (see below) and in June, 2024 TriStar received approval for the LP from SEMAS.
+Efforts in 2024 focused, and in 2025 will continue to focus, on advancing CDS's other required permits subject to the availability of financing.

-In Brazil, the process of environmental licensing is decentralized, and for CDS, the responsible authority is Pará State's Secretariat of the Environment and Sustainability (Secretaria de Estado de Meio Ambiente e Sustentabilidade: SEMAS).
+In Brazil, the process of environmental licensing is decentralized, and for CDS, the responsible authority is SEMAS.
 Three licenses are required by mining projects in Brazil:

-• the Prior License (Licença Prévia: LP)

-• the Construction or Installation License (Licença de Instalação: LI)
+- the Preliminary License (Licença Prévia: LP); now received - the Construction or Installation License (Licença de Instalação: LI)